Visualize 1,000,000,000 Points#

 n_workers=20,

-region="us-east-2", # start workers close to data to minimize costs
+region="us-east-2", # Start workers in same region as data to minimize costs

 )